ankitects/anki-manual/src/platform/windows/installing.md

 - Very large images load faster than the Qt5 version.
 - Security updates.
 Support for the Qt5 library was discontinued in Nov 2020, meaning that any security flaws discovered since then will remain unfixed.
+- Some users experience freezes when using [a custom shortcut key to switch input languages](https://github.com/ankitects/anki/issues/1105) in Qt5.

 Disadvantages of the Qt6 version:

-- Some users experience freezes when using [a custom shortcut key to switch input languages](https://github.com/ankitects/anki/issues/1105).
-This issue can be worked around in the
-  Qt5 version by switching the video driver to ANGLE, but ANGLE is not available in Qt6.
 - Some add-ons currently only work with the Qt5 version.

 ## Upgrading